inex/ixp-manager-docs-md/docs/grapher/api.md

 **NB: before you read this section, please first read and be familiar with the *Accessibility of Aggregate Graphs* section above.**

 A number of IXPs have requested a feature to allow public access to member / customer graphs.
-To support this we have added the following `.env` options with the default value as shown:
+To support this we have added the following `.env` options (beginning in v4.8) with the default value as shown:

 ```
 GRAPHER_ACCESS_CUSTOMER="own_graphs_only"